Unvanquished/validate-release/README.md

 - Hashes in `pkg/md5sums` match the packages
 - Normal file permissions for Unices (ones like on the NaCl files in 0.51.1 could prevent making an installation usable by someone other than the owner)
 - Linux binaries have no unexpected changes in dynamic dependencies
+- Build IDs in symbol files match chose of binaries (i.e. the symbols actually come from the right binary)

 Running the script on the 0.51.1 release produces the following output: